saiduc/dotfiles/README.md

 ```
 :PlugInstall
 ```
-For OS X users, you can set files in Finder to open with TerminalVim.app, included in this repository.
-This will allow you to double-click a file and open it in a new iTerm window with vim.

 If you want Vim to properly work with Python the way I use it, it is recommended to make new virtual environments (in either virtualenv, pyenv or conda) for Python 2 and Python 3 and install pynvim and jedi in both using pip.
 Then, python completion should work correctly with deoplete, and should show correct completions for any new virtual environment you are in.

-### Emacs

-Just move the init.el file to your ~/.emacs.d directory and the init-org.org file to ~/.emacs.d/init/ directory.
-Then open the init-org.org file in emacs and save it.
-This should install all the packages you need and set up your emacs properly.
-You might need to separately install the pdf-tools backend.

 ### Bash Shell